fvalenza/vaultview.nvim/README.md

                     -- shall be grep/awk/rg command lines
                 },
             },
-            vault = {
+            Vaults = {
-                path = "/path/to/your/vault", -- full path to your vault
+                ["myVault"] = { -- Just a key used to reference the vault in board config but can be the same as obsidianVaultName path = "/tmp/myVault/",
-                name = "myVault", -- name of the Vault as seen by Obsidian.
-Used to build uri path for Obsidian },
+                    obsidianVaultName = "myVault", -- Name of the vault as known by Obsidian (used to build uri) },
+            },
 			boards = {
 				{
-					name = "dailyBoard", -- name of the board as printed in the top of UI parser = "daily", -- parser used to retrieve information to display in the view -> currently supported parsers: "daily", "moc" viewlayout = "carousel", -- how information is displayed in the view -> currently supported layouts: "carousel", "columns"
+                    vault = "myVault", -- key of the vault to use for this board. name = "dailyBoard", -- name of the board as printed in the top of UI parser = "daily", -- parser used to retrieve information to display in the view -> currently supported parsers: "daily", "moc" viewlayout = "carousel", -- how information is displayed in the view -> currently supported layouts: "carousel", "columns"